SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/about/style.ja.md

 [example directories](https://github.com/SeleniumHQ/seleniumhq.github.io/tree/dev/examples).

 This code can be automatically displayed in the documentation using the `gh-codeblock` shortcode.
-The shortcode automatically generates its own html, so if any tab is using this shortcode, set `text=true` in the `tabpane`/`tab` to prevent the auto-formatting, and add `code=true` in any `tab` that still needs to get formatted with code.
+The shortcode automatically generates its own html, so we do not want it to auto-format with the language header.
-Either way, set `langEqualsHeader=true` to keep the language tabs synchronized throughout the page.
+If all tabs are using this shortcode, set `text=true` in the `tabpane` and remove `langEqualsHeader=true`.
+If only some tabs are using this shortcode, keep `langEqualsHeader=true` in the `tabpane` and add `text=true` to the `tab`.
 Note that the `gh-codeblock` line can not be indented at all.

 One great thing about using `gh-codeblock` is that it adds a link to the full example.
 This means you don't have to include any additional context code, just the line(s) that